Commissioner Tom Del Conte

 He has served as a Board member for US Composting Council and held positions as Vice president and President.

-Cary Oshins, USCC Director of Education and Staff Liaison to the Commission
+Cary Oshins, USCC Associate Director and Staff Liaison to the Commission

 Cary Oshins is Associate Director for the US Composting Council.
 His work includes advocacy and policy development in addition to expanding professional development opportunities for composters.